viewflow/viewflow/README.rst

 Quick start
 ===========
-Let's define basic Hello Process where one could start hello world request, another approve it, and when request approved, it should be send in background.
+Let's define basic Hello Process where one could start hello world request, another person approves it, and as soon as the request is approved it should be send into background.

-Start with process model definition
+Start with process database model definition

 .. code-block:: python